rh1tech/frank/README.md

 # FRANK

-FRANK is a versatile hardware emulation platform based on Raspberry Pico and Raspberry Zero.
-It is a hardware fork of the [Murmulator](https://murmulator.ru/) project by [Alex Ekb](https://t.me/Alex_Eburg), incorporating numerous additional features.
+FRANK is a versatile hardware emulation platform based on the Raspberry Pi Pico and Raspberry Pi Zero.
+It is inspired by the [Murmulator](https://murmulator.ru/) project by [Alex Ekb](https://t.me/Alex_Eburg), incorporating numerous additional features.

-The name "FRANK" is derived from "Frankenstein" as it integrates various components from different projects, similar to how Dr. Frankenstein created his monster from different parts.
-This combination enables FRANK to offer a unique and powerful set of capabilities.
+The name "FRANK" is derived from "Frankenstein", as it integrates components from various projects — much like Dr. Frankenstein assembled his monster from different parts.
+This combination gives FRANK a unique and powerful set of capabilities.

 ## Supported Platforms